michaellenaghan/go-sqlite-bench/README.md

 * **PopulateDBWithTx**

-  Populate the database using one explicit transaction.
+  Populate the database using one (big) explicit write transaction.

 * **PopulateDBWithTxs**

-  Populate the database using one explicit transaction per post + comments.
+  Populate the database using one explicit write transaction per post + comments.

 ### - Sequential Performance